On The Road with Joe goes to Millville and Bridgeton Wednesday

 You know the saying.
 Thanksgiving - Family.
 Food.
 Football.
 We'd be remiss here in the weather department not to partake in all three of those.
 While family and food will definitely be happening, the football, besides the games you watch on TV, will not.
 So, to fill our quota, we're taking you to the football squads of Millville and Bridgeton High School to get an up close and personal, Thanksgiving themed episode of On The Road.

-On The Road will take us to all 63 towns that we cover at The Press of Atlantic City.
+On The Road, sponsored by Atlantic City Electric, will take us to all 63 towns that we cover at The Press of Atlantic City.
 We will bring the weather to your community’s events, schools and best scenic spots.
 All the while, we will uncover why each place is a “South Jersey Special”.

 Thanks to Press graphics artist Krishna Mathias and developer Mike DellaVecchia, you can learn about the towns as we go on our interactive page.
 Watch where “On the Road” has ventured to, find upcoming stops and view our real estate resource center, Where to Live.